Arptime2/7-Workout/suggested_features.md

 ### 10. Performance Metrics
 - Incorporate heart rate data if available for more accurate RPE estimation.
 - Real-time adjustment during workouts based on performance (e.g., if exercises are completed faster, increase difficulty).

+Add neural network instead of algorythm

+should optimize: ???